 A selection of some main results within culture in this publication is given below.

-Employment and enterprises in cultural industries
+Employment and enterprises in cultural and creative industries

 Cultural policy instruments